Veterinarian with dog

 • Excipients – q.s.

 Before using the drug, study the instructions and find out the dosage.
-Medication should never be used without consultation from the veterinarian.
+Medication should only be used after consultation with the veterinarian.

 Dosage forms

-There are two separate strengths of the oral suspension, 0.5 mg/mL and 1.5 mg/mL.
+The oral suspension has two separate strengths, 0.5 mg/mL and 1.5 mg/mL.
 Don’t switch between them, as one is three times more concentrated than the other.
 Always use the correct oral syringe or dropper that comes with the medication.

 Dosage for Dogs

-A veterinarian can determine the ideal dosage of Meloxicam liquid for dogs.
+A veterinarian can determine the ideal dosage of liquid medication for dogs.
 However, the dosage varies based on the condition in general.

 The suggested dosage for osteoarthritis treatment is 7.5 mg once daily.